-IELTS TOEFL iBT® PTE ACADEMICTM
+IELTSTM TOEFL iBT® PTE ACADEMIC

 Listening 6 12 50

 Reading 6 13 50

 Writing 6 21 50

 Speaking 6 18 50

-Applicants will need to upload their test results as well as enter their reference number.
+Applicants will need to upload test results as well as enter Test Report Number/Registration Number/Score Report Code.

-IELTS, TOEFL iBT® and PTE ACADEMICTM results must not be more than 2 years old at the time your application is submitted.
+IELTSTM, TOEFL iBT® and PTE ACADEMIC results must not be more than 2 years old at the time your application is submitted.

-The following applicants may be exempt from the requirement to provide an English language test:
+The following applicants may be exempted from the requirement to provide an English language test:

-- Applicants who have completed an Australian undergraduate engineering qualification or a 2 year Master degree (92 weeks full time) or PhD program at an Australian university.
-Documentary evidence of successful completion of the Australian qualification is required for exemption on this basis; - Applicants who are native English speakers.
+- Applicants who have completed an Australian undergraduate engineering qualification or a two year Master degree (92 weeks full time) or PhD program at an Australian university.
+Documentary evidence of successful completion of the Australian qualification is required for exemption on this basis; - Applicant who is a citizen of and holds a valid passport issued by the United Kingdom, the United States of America, Canada, New Zealand or the Republic of Ireland